How to use albums and libraries in Photos for Mac

 How to navigate Photos for Mac faster with the sidebar

-Full screen thumbnails, pictures, or videos are great if you want to browse, but for added context and options, there's nothing like the sidebar.
+Full-screen thumbnails, pictures, or videos are great if you want to browse, but for added context and options, there's nothing like the sidebar.
+It puts your most important albums right at your fingertips.

-Sure, the sidebar might feel like an old relic from a bygone age, but it's still a super convenient way to see a list of all your folders and albums, all in a traditional understandable way.

-How to toggle on the sidebar in Photos for Mac
+How to toggle on the sidebar in Photos for macOS Sierra and older

 - Launch Photos for Mac